richlamdev/unbound-adblock/README.md

 - sshpass
   - notes:
     - sshpass has potential security concerns, and is not a best practice to use
-    - preferred practice is to deploy SSH keys
+    - preferred practice is to deploy and utilize SSH keys (assuming minimum Ansible requirements are met)

 Client:
 - OpenBSD (tested with v7.0)